Staying healthy during chemotherapy

-Fatigue—feeling tired physically, mentally, and emotionally—is a common symptom of cancer and chemotherapy.
+Fatigue—feeling tired physically, mentally, and emotionally—is a common side effect of cancer and chemotherapy.
 It can affect your daily routine, your personal care, and your relationships.
-Between 70% and 100% of people receiving chemotherapy experience fatigue.
-It is important to tell your doctor or nurse if you are experiencing fatigue.
+It is important to tell your healthcare team if you are experiencing fatigue.

-- Stay as active as you can.
-Regular, moderate exercise is a good way to ease fatigue.
+Talk to your doctor about staying as active as you can.
+Regular exercise is a good way to fight fatigue

-- Plan ahead.
-Save your energy, and schedule your activities for a time when you feel the best.
+Plan ahead.
+Schedule your activities for short periods when you tend to feel best

 Exercising and chemotherapy

 Resting when you are tired is an important part of taking care of yourself.
 But some exercise is also beneficial to keep your mind and body healthy.

 Consider exercising every day or several times a week.
 Walking, swimming, and yoga are great types of exercise.
 Taking a walk before meals can help you feel hungrier.